mratsim/Arraymancer/Design_document.md

     1. Convert to float64, use BLAS, convert back to int.
 No issue for int32 has them all.
 Int64 may lose some precision.
     2. Implement a cache-oblivious matrix multiplication.
 Implementation in [Julia](https://github.com/JuliaLang/julia/blob/master/base/linalg/matmul.jl#L490).
 [Paper](http://ocw.raf.edu.rs/courses/electrical-engineering-and-computer-science/6-895-theory-of-parallel-systems-sma-5509-fall-2003/readings/cach_oblvs_thsis.pdf).
 * How to implement non-contiguous matrix multiplication and matrix-vector multiplication.
-    1. Cache oblivious and any stride generic matrix multiplication
+    1. Cache oblivious and any stride generic matrix multiplication (see [Universal stride cache oblivious GEMM in Javascript](https://0fps.net/2013/05/28/cache-oblivious-array-operations/))
     2. Convert the tensor to C major layout with the strided iterator.

 ## TODO